What Is Semantic Accuracy?

 How is semantic accuracy different from exact match or BLEU?

 Exact match and BLEU compare surface text; semantic accuracy compares meaning.
-A correct answer worded differently scores 1.0 on semantic accuracy and ~0 on exact match.
+A correct answer worded differently scores 1.0 on semantic accuracy and near 0 on exact match.

 How do you compute semantic accuracy in FutureAGI?

-Pair EmbeddingSimilarity for semantic proximity with FactualConsistency for NLI-based meaning checks, attach to a Dataset, and threshold for pass/fail in regression evals.
+Pair embedding similarity for semantic proximity with Faithfulness for NLI-based meaning checks and a CustomEvaluation rubric for task-specific anchoring, then threshold for pass/fail in regression evals.